mussol/100-days-of-code/log.md

 ### Day 47: March 19, 2017

 Second day of practical javascript course.
 Could not dedicate much time to it today but we're reaching the advanced topics so I'm eager.

+### Day 48: March 20, 2017

+Finished the practical javascript course of watchandcode.com.
+It is definitely one of the best (if not the best) free courses I've done so far on JavaScript.
+I enjoyed it very much and learned a lot too.
+Must keep the momentum!